 The whole exhibition is curated by the British artist Eva Rowson.
 She has studied Fine Art herself in Leeds and started her journey with art by joining different art collectives and organising exhibition, gigs and events.

 – It´s quite an international group of artists, says Rowson.

 She made the exhibition in collaboration with the students.
 The exhibition marks the end of their two years of studies, where they have been developing their individual art practices.

 – It is quite difficult to curate an exhibition like this, since you have to bring together 24 different people in the Kunsthall where space is quite limited, says Rowson.

 – My interest is thinking about how to collaborate; how do we share the space, negotiate and work together in the best way.

-She started organizing one day with this in mind and each of the student had to respond to words like «collaboration», «equality», «exhibition», «documentation» and «participation».
-In this way the students got a chance to say what these words ment for each of them personally.
+She started organising one day with this in mind and each of the student had to respond to words like «collaboration», «equality», «exhibition», «documentation» and «participation».
+In this way the students got a chance to say what these words meant for each of them personally.

 – We spent a lot of time on sharing the different artist practice and how they could fit together in these exhibition spaces, explains Rowson.